-Colorful, crunchy, wholesome and healthy, these are the right words to define my Mexican Style Mixed Beans Salad!
-This salad is probably the most delicious, fuss-free way to use that can of beans sitting in your pantry forever.
-Prepare a big batch of fridge friendly, vegan beans salad and enjoy throughout the week.
+Colorful, crunchy, wholesome, and healthy are the right words to define my Mexican Style Mixed Beans Salad!
+This salad is probably the most delicious way to use that can of beans sitting in your pantry forever.

 Beans are the powerhouse of plant-based vegan protein and have a significant amount of soluble fiber, iron, and vitamins.
 From making rajma curry to chicken burrito bowl, you can survive on beans across the globe.

 Here are a few reasons to include a variety of beans in your diet:

 - most of the beans are low in fat

 - fantastic vegan protein and gluten-free